-Since this meeting is designed to showcase a finished feature and elicit feedback, this meeting shouldn’t last for more than an hour for a one week sprint.
+Since this meeting is designed to showcase a finished feature and elicit feedback, the sprint review meeting shouldn't last for more than an hour for a one week sprint.

 That means, if your sprint is four weeks long, the sprint review meeting shouldn’t last longer than four hours.

 Teams often get confused between sprint review meetings and a sprint retrospective meetings.
 While they do sometimes sound similar, at its core they're have different purpose.